acorn-technology/python-lab/Lab2-DataTypes/README.md

 ## 1.2 Word count

-Count the number of occurences for each word in the file sorted by the number of occurences.
+Count the number of occurences for each word in the file and print them sorted by the number of occurences.

 Example output:
 ```